INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 | **Requirement** | **/req/pre-defined/spatial-data-set-metadata** |
 | --- | --- |
 | A | The response of the `/collections` operation SHALL include a link to the metadata record for the data set.
 This link SHALL have `rel` link parameter `describedby` and `type` link parameter `application/xml`. |

+**NOTE** This is an enforcement of recommendation [http://www.opengis.net/spec/ogcapi-features-1/1.0/rec/core/fc-md-descriptions](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#rec_core_fc-md-descriptions) in [OGC API - Features - 1] for the metadata record.

+The data set metadata record must be available in the relevant national geoportal (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), must be harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu) and must be INSPIRE-compliant.
+However, this is out of scope for this specification.
+Note that often the person responsible for the metadata is not the same as the person responsible for the Web API.

 **TEST**
 1. Issue an HTTP GET request to {root}/collections.